How To Treat Adult Acne

 If you have regular acne, you must follow a skincare routine that helps lower oil production, reduce existing inflammation in the skin, and removes dead skin cell build-up to prevent future breakouts.

-· Fungal Acne: Fungal acne is not very common.
-It is an infection as a result of excess yeast that aggravates your hair follicles.
+Fungal acne is not very common.
+It is an infection that results from excess yeast that aggravates your hair follicles.
 Fungal acne may be caused by oil-based products consumption.
 Environmental factors such as humidity and heat can also be contributing factors.
 Treatments for fungal acne may require anti-fungal oral medication and special skincare routine.

 It is vital to think of acne skin as needing repair from all the inflammation.
 In the following section, I have discussed my top medical-grade ingredients and treatments that can help treat acne-prone skin.

 Acne is not something completely in one’s control, and the treatment depends on its type and severity.
 However, you can prevent breakouts by following these tips:

 - Always remove makeup before going to bed

 - Choose skincare products carefully.
 Always check labels.
 Look for terms: oil-free, won’t clog pores, non-comedogenic.

 - Exfoliate your skin but don’t over do it as it may damage your skin & cause more inflammation

 - Keep your skin hydrated

 - Wear sunscreen daily to prevent darkening of spots & skin cancer